Can Dogs Eat Candy?

 What You Should Know

 Candy should be kept well away from dogs.
-If your dog has eaten candy, watch for symptoms such as vomiting, diarrhea, lethargy, or loss of appetite.
+If your dog has eaten candy, watch for symptoms such as vomiting, diarrhoea, lethargy, or loss of appetite.
 In an emergency, contact your veterinarian or an animal poison helpline straight away.

 Sources